Check Out Our Blog

 Laramie, WY 82071

-Throughout the spring our Crew Leaders are taking the WCC Leadership and Conservation class earning 2 upper-division college credits.
+Throughout the spring our Crew Leaders are taking the WCC Leadership and Conservation class earning 2 upper-division college credits from the Haub School of Environment and Natural Resources.
 This class provides Leaders with an understanding of the complex dynamics of natural resources management within our state while also equipping students with the tools to confidently lead groups of students on conservation-oriented service-learning projects on Wyoming’s public lands in the summer months.

 The spring trainings involve such competencies as: